mace-cream/clusterhowto/php.md

 Two versions of php are installed on the server.
 One is the default version 5.4 when you invoke `php` command.
 The other is version 7.2, also the version used to serve our lab wiki.
 The command line client is located at `/opt/rh/rh-php72/root/usr/bin/php`, not added to path.

+To develop, you can invoke `php -S localhost:8213` in the shell with current working directory as your document root.
+Then you can access the port to debug your application.